Blocky7277/LevelSystemDiscordBot/README.md

 - Encourages engagement within a server
 - I have seen a few node modules implementing a leveling server but none of them worked how I wanted them to

+## Prerequisite

+A bot set up through Discord's dev portal and its token

 <!-- GETTING STARTED -->

 ## Getting Started